How Do You Attract More Clients?

 What is a Client-Attracting Pathway?

 It is the series of 'touch points' or stepping stones you provide that most of your potential clients will experience in approaching your firm.
-Providing services often uses more touch points than products do: making the decision is more involved.
+Providing services takes more touch points than selling products: making the decision is more involved.

 The aim is to attract clients along a well-designed 'customer journey' of contacts.
 The ideal is for all stepping stones to prepare people for the next step.
 Each should contribute to building a lasting bond between the individual and the firm.